evergreen-ci/evergreen/docs/Project-Configuration/Evergreen-Data-for-Analytics.md

-# Materialized Intelligence
+# Evergreen Data for Analytics

-Materialized Intelligence is R&D Developer Productivity's data offering for downstream analytics and business intelligence.
 We aim to provide a self-service platform for users to access and analyze data from Evergreen and other Dev Prod projects.
-This platform leverages [Mongo Trino](https://docs.dataplatform.prod.corp.mongodb.com/docs/Trino/Introduction) and [Mongo Automated Reporting System](https://docs.dataplatform.prod.corp.mongodb.com/docs/MARS/Introduction) (MARS) so that users can access any quantity of data without waiting on Dev Prod teams and without impacting production Dev Prod systems.
+Evergreen leverages [Mongo Trino](https://docs.dataplatform.prod.corp.mongodb.com/docs/Trino/Introduction) and [Mongo Automated Reporting System](https://docs.dataplatform.prod.corp.mongodb.com/docs/MARS/Introduction) (MARS) so that users can access any quantity of data without waiting on Dev Prod teams and without impacting production Dev Prod systems.

 ## Getting Started